 The crinkly, crunchy, cat nip-stuffed netting, combined with colorful streamers, will entice your kitten to chomp, and that chewing action will ease aching gums.

 The toys are remarkably durable and should carry you the teething stage and beyond.
-They’ll remain firm favorites even after your kitten has graduated to full-fledged feline.
+They’ll remain firm favorites even after your kitten has graduated to a full-fledged feline.